meker12/docs-templates/dev-guide/overview/additional-resources.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 We welcome feedback, comments, and bug reports.
 Visit the Rackspace customer portal
 at https://feedback.rackspace.com/.
-You can email all support questions to cbdteam@rackspace.com.
+You can email all support questions to
+|product support email|.

 The `Rackspace Cloud website`_ offers information about Rackspace Cloud products,
 links to official Rackspace support channels, including knowledge base articles,
 forums, phone, chat, and email.

-Use the links below to learn more about using the Rackspace Cloud Big Data service and API.
+Use the links below to learn more about using the |product name| service and API.

-- For general information about Cloud Big Data, see the `Cloud Big Data FAQ`_
+- For general information about |product name|, see the FAQ.
   in the Rackspace Knowledge Center.

 - To get information about other Rackspace Cloud services APIs, see the